lucky-media/guidelines/pages/version-control/pr-rules.md

-# Pull Request Rules
+# Pull Request Principles

-Here are 5 rules for effective and manageable pull requests:
+Discover the five golden rules for creating sleek and manageable pull requests:

-### Keep pull requests focused
+### Laser-Focused Pull Requests

-Try to isolate changes within a pull request to a small, well-defined set of features or fixes.
-This makes the code easier to review and reduces the risk of merge conflicts.
-Also, avoid formatting changes, unrelated code changes and debug code in pull requests.
-Your PR ideally should not contain more than five (5) changed files.
+Aim for pull requests to zoom in on a specific set of features or fixes.
+This paves the way for easier reviews and reduces the odds of merge conflicts.
+Steer clear of formatting alterations, unrelated changes, and debugging code in pull requests.
+Ideally, a PR should feature no more than five (5) modified files.

-### Write clear and concise descriptions
+### Crisp and Coherent Descriptions

-Clearly describe the changes made, why they were made, and how they were tested.
-This helps reviewers understand the purpose of the changes and makes their job easier.
-It's also useful to provide screenshots or links to related issues or documents.
+Illuminate the rationale behind your changes – why they matter and how you tested them.
+This helps reviewers grasp the context, making their task a breeze.
+Don't hesitate to include screenshots or links to related issues or documents.

-### Test changes thoroughly
+### Rigorous Testing

-Before submitting a pull request, make sure that the code works as intended and passes relevant tests.
-The more thoroughly you test your code, the easier it will be for reviewers to verify that your changes are correct.
+Before proposing a pull request, double-check that your code performs flawlessly and nails relevant tests.
+The more exhaustive your testing, the smoother it will be for reviewers to confirm your changes are spot-on.

-### Respond to feedback promptly
+### Swift Feedback Response

-Be responsive to feedback from reviewers and make any requested changes as quickly as possible.
-This helps keep the review process moving forward and minimizes frustration for everyone involved.
+Stay tuned to reviewer feedback and implement any requested adjustments posthaste.
+This keeps the review engine running and dials down frustration for all parties involved.

-### Collaborate with reviewers
+### Synergy with Reviewers

-Treat the review process as a collaboration, not a personal critique.
-Listen to feedback and be open to suggestions, even if you don't always agree with them.
-Remember that everyone wants to produce the best possible code, and working together is the best way to achieve that goal.
+See the review process as a teamwork opportunity, not a personal judgment.
+Embrace feedback and welcome suggestions, even if they're not always in tune with your thoughts.
+After all, our shared goal is to craft the finest possible code – and that's best achieved through collaboration.